moliver28/research-handbook/content/job-families/engineering/support-intern.md

 - written a [Chrome Extension to route downloads from Zendesk tickets into organized folders](https://gitlab.com/gitlab-com/support/toolbox/zd-dl-router)
 - … [done even more](https://gitlab.com/gitlab-com/support/toolbox?sort=latest_activity_desc)!

+### Why are GitLab Engineering Interns placed in Customer Support?

+Products exist to serve customer needs, customer support exists for times when those needs aren't being met by the product or its documentation.

+Develoing an empathy for and understanding of customer pain points is a career accelerator.
+No matter where you intend to go in your career, even outside of Engineering, getting [Results for Customers](/handbook/values/#results) is at the core of why a company exists.

+Support is uniquely positioned where decisions made by our colleagues in Sales, Customer Success, Product, Engineering and Documentation meet the customer.
+You'll have a chance to interact with team members across the business as you advocate for customer needs.
+More though: at GitLab, we're a step closer to our customers because we develop [publicly by default](https://handbook.gitlab.com/handbook/values/#public-by-default) and work hard to make it so that [everyone can contribute to the GitLab application](https://handbook.gitlab.com/handbook/company/mission/#contribute-to-gitlab-application).
+This means that not only can you _report_ customer pain points: you can solve them.

+Along the way you'll get exposure to the full suite of technologies our users use to build the world's software.

+During an internship at GitLab:
+- **Your public contributions will be a part of GitLab's history** - you'll [join the over 4000+ people who have helped co-create the leading DevOps Platform](https://about.gitlab.com/community/contribute/)
+- **You'll get exposure to modern software development practices** - you'll work directly with customers, and the engineering and product teams who support them to help leading companies deliver [software, faster.](https://about.gitlab.com/software-faster/)
+- **Your efforts will have impact** - whether you work on public facing documentation or product improvements, or work on internally-focused tools for greater efficiency, you'll be working on real challenges that a [category-leading company](https://about.gitlab.com/gartner-magic-quadrant/) is faces

 ## Requirements

 ### You should [apply](https://boards.greenhouse.io/gitlab) if